Empowering tenants to tackle fuel poverty

-With energy prices continuing to rise, ForViva is empowering its customers in danger of falling into fuel poverty to slash their energy bills.
+With energy prices continuing to rise, ForViva is empowering tenants in danger of falling into fuel poverty to slash their energy bills.

-Through its Community Impact Strategy, ForViva develops a range of initiatives to enable customers to improve different aspects of their lives and communities.
+Through the Community Impact Strategy, ForViva develops a range of initiatives to enable tenants to improve different aspects of their lives and communities.

-As part of this strategy, ForViva secured funding from The Big Energy Saving Network (BESN) campaign to provide targeted, personalised advice with the aim of improving understanding amongst its customers on how to reduce energy costs through switching supplier, claiming rebates or registering on suppliers’ Priority Service Registers.
+As part of this strategy, ForViva secured funding from The Big Energy Saving Network (BESN) campaign to provide targeted, personalised advice with the aim of improving understanding amongst tenants on how to reduce energy costs through switching supplier, claiming rebates or registering on suppliers’ Priority Service Registers.

-The campaign has seen a group of Energy Champions trained to work across ForViva’s communities in Greater Manchester and Merseyside, and advise customers looking to save money on their bills.
+The campaign has seen a group of Energy Champions trained to work across ForViva’s communities in Greater Manchester and Merseyside, and advise tenants looking to save money on their bills.

-The scheme has reached more than 370 customers who have been able to seek advice on their fuel bills – with 176 members of staff receiving training.
-Overall, ForViva customers have saved an estimated £135,000 through the project.
+The scheme has reached more than 370 tenants who have been able to seek advice on their fuel bills – with 176 members of staff receiving training.
+Overall, ForViva tenants have saved an estimated £135,000 through the project.

 “The Energy Champion gave me all the help and support I needed and explained everything as we went through the process.”